lenra-io/server/README.md

 - It can call several services only if their combination does not involve business logic.
 - Execute the "final" transaction and handle potential errors.
 - Assign data/error as required.
-- Finish by "reply" to terminate the request and send the result to client.
+- Ends by "reply" to terminate the request and send the result to the client.

 #### Exemple
 Simplified example of a "basic" controller: :